Jill as a Guest Speaker/Teacher

-Jill speaks at schools and libraries about how she became a writer and how her book got published.
-Students like to hear how she comes up with story ideas and how they should go after their dreams, no matter how big.
+Jill speaks at schools and libraries about how she became a writer, how her book got published, and how to write stories.
+Students like to hear how she comes up with ideas and how they should chase after their dreams, no matter how big.

 Jill also teaches writing workshops for children, teens, and adults.
 For more information on having Jill speak at your event email: email@example.com.
 Download Jill’s speaker flyer here: –Have Jill Visit Your School or Library.